Health Administration, M.H.A.

 Why Study Health Administration at Grand Valley?

-- Connections to professionals through the graduate student group, internships, and class assignments.
+- Professional networking opportunities are available through the graduate student group, internships, and class projects.

-- The program is accredited by the Commission on Accreditation of
+- The MHA is accredited by the Commission on Accreditation of

 Location & Format

 Students will study a variety of topics, including:

 - Healthcare financial management

 - Healthcare law and ethics